The Music Man (1962 film): Plot

-In 1912, con man "Professor" Harold Hill arrives in fictional River City, Iowa, anxious to swindle the famously stubborn citizens.
-A few traveling salesmen in the area have heard about Hill, who is infamous for a ploy in which he gets townspeople to pay to create boys' marching bands, with Hill completely faking his musical expertise and skipping town once he has their money.
+In 1912, con man Professor Harold Hill arrives in fictional River City, Iowa, to swindle the citizens.
+A few traveling salesmen in the area have heard about Hill, who is known for a ploy in which he gets townspeople to pay to create boys' marching bands, with Hill faking his musical expertise and skipping town once he has their money.

-Hill discovers that River City is the home of his former associate Marcellus Washburn; with Marcellus's help, Hill incites concern among River City's parents that their boys are being seduced into sin and vice by the town's new pool table.
-He suggests that a marching band can keep young boys out of trouble.
-Anticipating that Marian Paroo, the town's conscientious librarian and piano instructor, is suspicious of his motives, Hill sets out to seduce her.
-Also suspicious is the town's Mayor Shinn, owner of the billiard parlor, who orders the school board to obtain Hill's credentials.
+Hill discovers that River City is the home of his former associate Marcellus Washburn; with Marcellus's help, Hill incites a moral panic among River City's parents that their boys are being seduced into sin by the town's new pool table.
+He suggests that a marching band will keep young boys out of trouble.
+Anticipating that Marian Paroo, the town's librarian and piano teacher, is suspicious of his motives, Hill sets out to seduce her.
+Also suspicious is Mayor Shinn, owner of the billiard parlor, who orders the school board to obtain Hill's credentials.
 When they attempt to do so, Hill distracts them by teaching them to sing as a barbershop quartet.
-Thereafter, Hill easily tricks them into breaking into four-part harmony whenever they ask for his credentials.
+Thereafter, Hill tricks them into breaking into four-part harmony whenever they ask for his credentials.

 Hill's wooing of Marian, who mistrusts him, has little effect, though he succeeds in winning the admiration of her mother and befriends her unhappy younger brother, Winthrop.
-When Marian discovers that Hill's claim to being a graduate of "Gary Conservatory, Gold Medal, Class of '05" is a lie (the town of Gary was founded in 1906, so there could be no music conservatory with that name before that date), she attempts to expose him, but is interrupted by the arrival of the Wells Fargo wagon.
-When Winthrop, after years of moody withdrawal, joins in the townspeople's singing and speaks effusively about his new cornet, Marian sees Hill's work as beneficial.
-Hill tells the boys to learn to play via the "Think System," in which they simply have to think of a tune over and over and will know how to play it without ever practicing on their instruments.
+When Marian discovers that Hill's claim to being a graduate of Gary Conservatory is a lie, she attempts to expose him, but is interrupted by the arrival of the Wells Fargo wagon, delivering the band instruments that the townspeople had ordered.
+When Winthrop, after years of moody withdrawal, joins in the townspeople's singing and speaks effusively about his new cornet, which had arrived in the wagon, Marian changes her mind about Hill.
+Hill tells the boys to learn to play via the Think System, in which they simply have to think of a tune over and over and will know how to play it without ever practicing on their instruments.